SeikaHirori/SeikaHirori.github.io/_posts/2022-04-16-breathe-new.md

 ---
-layout: post
+layout: post_programming
 title: Breathe a New
 repo:
 project_id:
+category: programming
 tags:
 - Imported
 ---

 Hello there, and welcome to my blog!

-I am an aspiring Software Engineer. <!--more--> I am coming from a non-traditional background, so this will be an interesting chapter of my life.
+I am an aspiring Software Engineer.
+I am coming from a non-traditional background, so this will be an interesting chapter of my life.
 There will be more details about why I am pursuing software engineering in a separate post.

 What is the purpose of starting this blog on Medium?
 The primary focus of the blog will be about things I found interesting while I'm learning.